 The import and export sector in Ecuador is coming back to life.
-After some controversial measures applied by the former government to increase taxes with surcharges on imports to certain up to 45%, the new government has eliminated those surcharges bringing the sector to normality and dynamizing it.
-The Ecuadorian government understands and embraces the need to attract foreign investment and the import/export sector might be key to the purpose of growing the economy, closing the fiscal breach and securing sustainable growth.
+After some controversial measures applied by the former government to increase taxes with surcharges on imports to specific items up to 45%, the new government has eliminated those surcharges bringing the sector to normality and dynamizing it.
+The Ecuadorian government understands and embraces the need to attract foreign investment and the import/export sector might be crucial to the purpose of growing the economy, closing the fiscal breach, and securing sustainable growth.

 International Trade – Legal Process to Import/Export in Ecuador

 Before starting your import or export company in Ecuador, it is advisable to have studied and understood your market, opportunities, and conditions in Ecuador.
-Navigating the culture and bureaucracy in Ecuador is not necessarily easy and the import and export processes are complex.
-Tailored commercial representation services are a great option that will help you with your new business adventure in Ecuador.
+Navigating the culture and bureaucracy in Ecuador is not necessarily easy, and the import and export processes are complex.

 Who can import and export products from Ecuador?